myplaceonline/posixcube/README.md

       * cube_sudo
           Execute $* as superuser with all posixcube APIs available (see Philosophy #3).
           Example: cube_sudo cube_ensure_file /etc/app.txt

+      * cube_read_stdin
+          Read stdin (e.g. HEREDOC) into the variable named by the first argument.

     Public Variables: